In May 2021, the new European regulations on medical devices (EU MDR) will take full effect.

-Some devices previously escaping regulation have been added, including cosmetic fillers, products used to clean and sterilize equipment and devices, as well as non-medical products like epilation lasers.
+Some devices or device families previously escaping regulation have been added, including cosmetic fillers, products used to clean and sterilize equipment and devices, as well as non-medical products like epilation lasers.

 Some devices may now belong to a new, higher-risk class, forcing manufacturers to adhere to stricter standards.

 In an effort to enhance transparency and traceability, devices – excluding custom-made – will be labeled with a UDI.
 The core data elements will be accessible to the public.

 The MDD stated that “Member States may require […] the information accompanying the device in the national language(s)”.